Genusbiz/docs/developers/defining-the-application-model/common-concepts/conditions/operands.md

 For Example:

-<span style="FONT-STYLE: italic">// find orders where the responsible is no longer employed
+*// find orders where the responsible is no longer employed*

-<span style="FONT-STYLE: italic">Orders.Responsible = Lookup Employee where (Employee_Lookup.State = EmployeeState.Inactive)
+*Orders.Responsible = Lookup Employee where (Employee_Lookup.State = EmployeeState.Inactive)*

 **Time Function**